 Be that as it may, we can grasp some gratitude at that fact that there are healthier and more dynamic ways to boost memory and learning.

 Around a decade and a half ago I had the fortune of helping author and self-made mnemonics guru Matteo Salvo with his English.
-I was often helping him discuss his trade: memory techniques, in the best English we could muster up, since his mind was programmed to think in his native Italian.
+I was mostly helping him discuss his trade: memory techniques, in the best English we could muster up, since his mind was programmed to think in his native Italian.

 Make Learning as Fun and Crazy as Possible

 The ancient Mayan tongue of Kaqchikel can be a daunting name to try to remember.
 But it does not have to be.
 We all have the ability to trigger innate imaginative powers that make things easy to remember and hard to forget.
-And this inner artistry exercises and strengthens the brain.
+This inner artistry exercises and strengthens the brain.

 First, we break the word into syllables or individual elements.